by Peter Q. George

 The MPATI project began as an experiment in 1959 and began actual telecasting in 1961, funded through the combination of a $4.55 million grant from the Ford Foundation and other corporate and private gifts.
 The stations were located inside two DC-6AB aircraft based at the Purdue University Airport in West Lafayette, Indiana.
 The aircraft would fly for six to eight hours at an altitude of 23,000 feet (about 4½ miles up) and take a 20-minute figure-eight station centered over Montpelier, Indiana.
 From this height, the coverage area was approximately 200 miles in diameter, including the Detroit and Chicago metropolitan areas.

-The FCC freeze on television channel allocations in 1948 ended Westinghouse's experiments with Stratovision, thus shelving the idea until the late 1950s.
+Of course, as we know, by the end of that year the FCC had determined that 12 VHF channels was insufficient for nationwide television service and ordered a freeze on new applications, ending Westinghouse's experiments with Stratovision and shelving the idea until the late 1950s.
 By then, television broadcasting had indeed changed.
 Commercial television had outgrown the idea Stratovision had been designed for.
 Television networks had already sprung up and connected local stations from coast-to-coast with duplicated programming.

 Educational television, on the other hand, still lacked the means to send duplicated programming to a large area.
 In 1958, Westinghouse contacted Philip Coomb, executive director of education for the Ford Foundation, who was very enthusiastic about using Stratovision for educational purposes.